-I am in my 3rd year as vice chair of the PTFA, I love being involved in organising the events for the children and seeing their enjoyment while also raising much needed money for the school and am sure that these two roles will compliment each other and benefit the school.
+I am also the Chair of the PTFA, I love being involved in organising the events for the children and seeing their enjoyment while also raising much needed money for the school and am sure that these two roles will compliment each other and benefit the school.

 I wanted to be a parent governor to be more involved with the school and how it works as well as having a keen personal interest in child welfare, development and education.